Understanding recording consent

 Define how the consent page should be displayed.

-Set the web conferencing provider for the consent profile.
-Supported providers are:
+Set the web conferencing providers for the consent profile.

 Amazon Chime